 Online LPN to BSN Programs in Tennessee: Compare TN Schools

 Nurses with a Bachelor of Science in Nursing (BSN) degree are in high demand in Tennessee.
-A Tennessee Hospital Association workforce study found that in 2021, the state lacked 15,700 registered nurses (RNs) needed to keep its quality of healthcare comparable with the national average level of services.
+A Tennessee Hospital Association workforce study found that in 2021, the state needed 15,700 more registered nurses (RNs) to keep its quality of healthcare comparable with the national average level of services.
+If you’re looking for a fast and convenient way to level up your career, an LPN to BSN program might be a good fit.
+This EduMed guide covers top programs, course details, the increased salary you can expect as an RN, and more.

 Inside Online LPN to BSN Programs in Tennessee